emilschmitz/bank-chatbot/README.md

 # Sparkassen Chatbot

-A powerful chatbot designed to assist with Sparkassen documents using Redis and Ollama for efficient data retrieval and language processing.
+A chatbot designed to assist with Sparkassen documents using Redis and Ollama for efficient data retrieval and language processing.

 ## Features